 Also make sure talk to the people at the travel desk that most hostels have around the country, they know the best deals around at the moment and can get you a sweet deal.
-Or perhaps you’ll meet people right away who already have a car that you can travel with, or go on a tour together, you never know!
+Or perhaps you’ll meet people right away who already have a car that you can travel with, or go on a backpacker tours Australia together, you never know!
 Be open to change and I’m sure you’ll have a great time.

 As you can see, travel to Australia on a budget is going to be hard, as things are expensive, but with this Australia travel guide and budget overview you should be able to make conscious choices on what you want to spend your money on!
 Any questions?
 Let me know below.